-The General Assembly normally meets in Assembly Buildings, Fisherwick Place, Belfast during the first week of June, beginning with an opening service on Monday evening and drawing to a conclusion on Thursday afternoon.
+The General Assembly normally meets in Assembly Buildings, Fisherwick Place, Belfast during the first full week of June, beginning with an opening service on Monday evening and drawing to a conclusion on Friday afternoon.

-On the first Monday evening of the Assembly, members join with invited guests and members of the public to install their new Moderator who chairs the week's proceedings and represents the Church throughout the forthcoming year.
+On the Opening Night members join with invited guests and members of the public to install their new Moderator who chairs the week's proceedings and represents the Church throughout the forthcoming year.
 After formal proposing and seconding, the Moderator Designate is officially appointed to the chair.

 The business sessions of the Assembly begin on Tuesday morning and for the next three days approximately 1,200 delegates, representative of every Presbyterian congregation in Ireland, hear reports and debate resolutions presented to it by the Councils and Commissions of the Church.

 These include financial and administrative reports as well as reports from the church wide ministries and mission directed by the Assembly which include Congregational Life and Witness, Mission in Ireland, Global Mission, Social Witness, Training for Ministry and Church in Society.

 With the exception of a brief private session, where judicial matters are dealt with, the Assembly is open to everyone.
 Only delegates, however, can take part in debates or vote.

 In recent years, live streaming has enabled members of the public to watch proceedings online and a Twitter feed (@pciassembly) is updated with progress of the business meetings.